atjason/SwiftDataUsage/README.md

 ### Can't pause or stop sync via CloudKit once it's enabled.

+### Can't manually deal with conflict and merge.

+As everything is automatically, seems can't 'manually deal with conflict and merge.
+Maybe could deep into CloudKit itself to do it.

 ## Other Tips

 View CloudKit via [web dashboard](https://icloud.developer.apple.com/).
 This is helpful for debug. e.g., change data on iPhone, but not synced to macOS, could verify whether the data already uploaded to cloud.